LCAV/pyroomacoustics/notes.md

 * Fix documentation
 * Change the `absorption` to `energy_absorption` in materials to make it clear that this not the same parameter as the one in room
+* Fix the documentation for contributing.
+Add the recursive clone command to get Eigen.

 ## Test wether the ray tracing follows Sabine